dgaubert/dgaubert/posts/international-keyboard-dead-keys.md

 ---
 title: International keyboard with dead keys
 published_at: 2025-05-01T12:20:00.000Z
-snippet: Switching from MacOs to Linux is a PITA, this a is handy table To type special characters using the US International keyboard layout with dead keys
+snippet: Switching from macOS to Linux is a PITA.
+This is a handy table for typing special characters using the US International keyboard layout with dead keys.
 private: false
 for_friends_only: false
 draft: false